joelbarton-io/LS216/!/problem_areas.md

 - useful methods for `set` objects include `size`, `clear`, `has`, `add`, ``

-- checking if a property exists in an object and that properties value is falsy,
+- checking if a property exists in an object and that properties value is falsy
+  - use `Object.hasOwnProperty()`
 - a possible solution would be to convert the object into a list of keys and check if the desired key is present
 - like: